Agnes Deans Cameron

-Agnes Deans Cameron (20 December 1863 – 13 May 1912) was a Canadian educator, writer, journalist, lecturer, and adventurer.
+Agnes Deans Cameron (20 December 1863 – 13 May 1912) was a Canadian educator, travel writer, journalist, lecturer, and adventurer.
 She was the first white woman to reach the Arctic Ocean and her published book about the journey was a best-seller.
 She promoted immigration to Canada through her lectures and publications.

 Early life

-Agnes Deans Cameron was born in Victoria, British Columbia, the youngest child of Duncan and Jessie Cameron.
+Agnes Deans Cameron was born in Victoria, Colony of Vancouver Island, the youngest child of Duncan and Jessie Cameron.
 Duncan Cameron was a successful Scots immigrant miner and contractor.
 She was an outstanding student at Victoria High School, a public school.
 While still a student she successfully wrote the provincial teachers' examinations.
 She taught in the one-room school in Comox in 1882 and then returned to Victoria in 1883 to teach at the private Angela College for girls.
 By 1894 she was already principal of the South Park School.
 She was the first woman to hold an administrative office in a co-educational school in Victoria.